ellibot88/DDX-Bricks-Examples/README.md

 * Welcome to Domo: this brick leverages the domo.env global variable to determine user and then display top n dashboards according to user's department.

+* HTML Example: this brick demonstrates how you can simply use HTML to create a utility to enrich your dashboard.

 ### Setup